azzahraN/Map-Design-Tile-Generation/README.md

 - Area of Focus: Seattle, Washington
 - Zoom Level: 12

 ##### I dont know if it's just my computer but when I open my map on chrome the map doesnt fully show up but when I open my map on Microsoft Edge the map fully shows up.
+Open from visual code, the map works.